berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 Our first results were productive and generated a probability that the signals were non-random: 92%.
 Our second results suggested with 78% probability that the signals were regular and sufficiently patterned to constitute an expression in a language.
 That’s what we were comfortable with, and that is what we first reported back to NASA.

 But they came back with pressure to decipher what the expression might have been.
 For that, we were clear that the dataset was far too small to attempt a decipherment were it not in a known language.
 But they told us to try anyway.
-So with that caveat in mind, we ran our data through all known human languages_—_and we included constructed languages, like Sindarin and Klingon, to explore any and all possibilities.
+So with that caveat in mind, we ran our data through all known human languagesand we included constructed languages, like Sindarin and Klingon, to explore any and all possibilities.
 The results were surprising.
 And that is what was in the memo that now you’re telling me was leaked.

 You can see there that with a 48% probability, our AI came back with the identification of the song lyrics “strewn with time’s dead flowers, bereft in deathly bloom,” along with their musical accompaniment, and two phrases also in English: “nihilistic inspiration” and “narcissistic species individualism.”
-No other possibilities_—_even, for example, as images or sounds_—_came back with anything higher than 2% probability of being accurate and none could make sense of the entire data set.
+No other possibilitieseven, for example, as images or soundscame back with anything higher than 2% probability of being accurate and none could make sense of the entire data set.

 So we reported these results in the memo and received silence.
 Well, silence and a gag order.

 _Ms.
 Lopez:_ I have to be missing something.
-You’re telling us that you’re worried that this system, this ecosystem, accidentally picked up a bunch of signals that have some_—_somewhat decent_—_chance of being interpreted as a message from extraterrestrials.
+You’re telling us that you’re worried that this system, this ecosystem, accidentally picked up a bunch of signals that have somesomewhat decentchance of being interpreted as a message from extraterrestrials.
 That’s what you’re concerned about?

 Sure, I remember all the excitement in 2021 when the Pentagon released Navy jet video recordings of UFOs.
 But in this case, at the very least, we have plausible deniability about anything they might suggest about a conspiracy.
 To quote your political nemesis, Madam President: “it’s a nothing-burger.”